insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 - Use the framework in the bind mode, adapters in the connect mode; change if it does not work for you.
 - The party which delivers multiplexed stream usually has the bind type; the party which handles a single (non-multiplexed) stream usually has the connect type.
-- Use the ``PUB/SUB`` pair when the pipeline or adapter is capable to handle the traffic in real-time.
+- Use the ``PUB/SUB`` pair when the pipeline or adapter is capable of handling the traffic in real-time.

 Typical Patterns
 ----------------